zaini/snapsense/README.md

 ## Features

 - Superadmin can create hospitals and admins for those hospitals
-- Superadmins can manage their hospitals and admins
+- Superadmin can manage their hospitals and admins
 - Admins can login and send invites to doctors
 - Admins can manage (view, delete, etc.) their doctors
 - Doctors can invite and manage patients